 - defend or bring any existing or potential legal claims; and/or

 - deal with any queries or complaints you may have.

-The Sites may include features that are designed to permit interactions that you initiate between the Sites and third-party websites or services, including third-party social networks (collectively, “Social Features”).
-For example, you may be able to “like” or “share” content from the Sites on other websites or services.
+The Services may include features that are designed to permit interactions that you initiate between the Services and third-party websites or services, including third-party social networks (collectively, “Social Features”).
+For example, you may be able to “like” or “share” content from the Services on other websites or services.